ZekerZhayard/OptiForge/README.md

 ### For Development Environment

-1. There is a project called [OptiFineDevTweaker](https://github.com/OpenCubicChunks/OptiFineDevTweaker) can help us use OptiFine under development environment.
+There is a project called [OptiFineDevTweaker](https://github.com/OpenCubicChunks/OptiFineDevTweaker) can help us use OptiFine under development environment.
 You should put OptiFine itself and OptiFineDevTweaker mod to `<projectDir>/run/mods` folder.
-2. If your project doesn't depend on Mixin, you should put MixinBootstrap mod to mods folder.
-3. You should also put OptiForge jar with `-deobf` suffix to mods folder.

 *Notice:*
 *1. If you redefined your Gradle user home, you should add a VM argument:*